keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

   for each stage (pre- and post-deployment).
   These evaluations run in parallel so the failure of one evaluation has no effect on whether other evaluations are completed.
-* The results of each `KeptnEvaluationDefinition` execution are written to a [KeptnEvaluation](../crd-ref/lifecycle/v1alpha3/#keptnevaluation) resource.
+* The results of each evaluation are written to a [KeptnEvaluation](../crd-ref/lifecycle/v1alpha3/#keptnevaluation) resource.